apl-cornell/viaduct/artifact-eval/README.txt

 viaduct -v run alice hm-out.via -in alice-input.txt
 ```

-and this command on another:
+and this command on the other terminal instance:

 ```
 viaduct -v run bob hm-out.via -in bob-input.txt